 After you apply

-You've confirmed your eligibility, written your personal statement, submitted your application, paid your application fees.
+You've selected your campuses, written your personal statement, submitted your application, paid your application fees.
 Now what?
 You still have a few more items to cross off your list.

 What to do after you apply